Informasjonsforvaltning/fdk/README.md

   * Elasticsearch stores the data in JSON denormalized for search
   * Fuseki stores the data in RDF/DCAT format

-# Logs

-## Struktur

-Applikasjoner

-* catalog: søkeløsning
-* harvester: høster lokale løsninger og legger inn i søkeløsningen
-* registration: lar virksomheter registrere egne datasettbeskrivelser

-Komponenter

-* elasticsearch, kibana og logstash
-* fuseki

-## Kompilere
-### Compile:
-mvn clean install

-man kan bruke følgende parametre for å kun kompilere: -DskipTests -DskipDockerBuild

-### Docker:
-#### Start
-cd docker
-docker-compose up -d

-#### Stop
-docker-compose down

-## Kjøre applikasjonene

-Se docker-compose.override.yml for portnummer for de forskjellige tjenestene.

-## Common Problems

-Solution: remove old containers
-bash: docker rm -f $(docker ps -aq)

-Remove old images
-bash: docker rmi -f $(docker images -q)

 ## Travis and Coveralls

+We use Travis for build and Coveralls for code coverage.
 Travis is configured in `.travis.yml`.
 Travis executes the instructions in this file to build, run and test the code.

  - Travis: https://travis-ci.org/Altinn/fdk